uikit/uikit-site/docs/pages/javascript-utilities.md

 ### clamp

-This function is used to return a number, which is guaranteed to be in a predefined range.
+TODO: to return a number, which is guaranteed to be in a predefined range.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description                               |
 |:----------|:-------|:--------|:------------------------------------------|